qiang-yi/GEOG476/lecture/lec7_start_web_mapping.md

 <img src="images/fig7-4.JPG" width=300>

-Undo the deletion before proceed
+Undo the deletion before proceed.

 Although you can edit html webpages in the developer tools in Chrome, most developers still use text editors such as Atom to do the major part of development.
 The developer tools in Chrome are primarily used for debugging and minor editing.